 The main features of the Zumo Shield (v1.2) are labeled in this diagram:

-For the original Zumo Shield, a corresponding diagram is available (the only differences are the on-board inertial sensors).
+For the original Zumo Shield, a corresponding diagram (206k jpg) is available (the only differences are the on-board inertial sensors).

 The Zumo chassis has an internal compartment for four AA batteries.
 We recommend using rechargeable AA NiMH cells, which results in a nominal voltage of 4.8 V (1.2 V per cell).
 You can also use alkaline cells, which would nominally give you 6V.